CompareAudionotes vs Apple Voice Memos

 No tool is perfect.
 Here's what to expect.

-• Free tier caps recordings at 1 minute, which can feel restrictive for longer captures
+• Free tier limits recordings to one minute, which can feel restrictive while evaluating

 Switching from Apple Voice Memos to Audionotes

-Switch if you feel boxed into Apple Voice Memos’s narrower workflow and want one tool to handle ideas, meetings, lectures, personal notes, and mixed-media note creation too.
+Switch if you want your recordings to become actual notes — searchable, structured, and actionable — rather than audio files you have to listen back to.
+This matters most for lectures, meetings, and research where the content needs to be used, not just stored.
 See also: best apps to summarise voice recordings.
 Also evaluating Audionotes vs MacWhisper or Audionotes vs AudioPen?
 Those comparisons cover similar trade-offs.

 FAQ's